neoshell/CAPlateNumberChecker/README.md

-# CA Plate Number Checker
+# California Vehicle Plate Number Checker
-A script for checking the availability of CA special interest license plate number
+A script for checking the availability of California special interest license plate number

 ## Requirements
 * python 3+